9d8dev/next-wp/README.md

 ## Overview

-- `lib/wordpress.ts` -> Functions for fetching WordPress CMS via Rest API
+- `lib/wordpress.js` -> Functions for fetching WordPress CMS via Rest API
-- `lib/wordpress.d.ts` -> Type declarations for WP Rest API
-- `components/posts/post-card.tsx` -> Component and styling for posts
+- `components/posts/post-card.jsx` -> Component and styling for posts
-- `app/posts/filter.tsx` -> Component for handling filtering of posts
+- `app/posts/filter.jsx` -> Component for handling filtering of posts
-- `/menu.config.ts` -> Site nav menu configuration for desktop and mobile
+- `/menu.config.js` -> Site nav menu configuration for desktop and mobile
-- `/site.config.ts` -> Configuration for `sitemap.ts`
+- `/site.config.js` -> Configuration for `sitemap.js`
-- `app/sitemap.ts` -> Dynamically generated sitemap
+- `app/sitemap.js` -> Dynamically generated sitemap

 There are two `env` variables are required to be set in `.env.local` file: